-Disclosures about the credit quality of financing receivables and the allowance for credit losses In July 2010, the FASB issued Accounting Standards Update ("ASU") No. 2010-20, Disclosures about the credit quality of financing receivables and the allowance for credit losses.
+Disclosures about the credit quality of financing receivables and the allowance for credit losses

+In July 2010, the FASB issued ASU No. 2010-20, Disclosures about the credit quality of financing receivables and the allowance for credit losses.
 ASU No. 2010-20 addresses concerns about the sufficiency, transparency, and robustness of credit risk disclosures for finance receivables and the related allowance for credit losses.
-ASU No. 2010-20 requires that entities disclose information at disaggregated levels, specifically defined as "portfolio segments" and "classes."
+ASU No. 2010-20 requires that entities disclose information at disaggregated levels. specifically defined as "portfolio segments" and "classes."
 Among other things, the expanded disclosures include roll-forward schedules of the allowance for credit losses and information regarding the credit quality of receivables (including their aging) as of the end of a reporting period.
-Certain finance receivables that were modified during a reporting period and those that were previously modified and have redefaulted require enhanced disclosures.
-For nonpublic entities, the disclosures are effective for interim and annual periods ending after December 15, 2011.
-The adoption of this standard is not expected to have a material effect on the Company's Consolidated Statement of Financial Condition.
+Certain finance receivables that were modified during a reporting period and those that were previously modified and have re-defaulted require enhanced disclosures.
+The adoption of this ASU did not have a material effect on the Company's Consolidated Statement of Financial Condition.

-Accounting for Share-Based Awards - Effect of Denominating the Exercise Price of a Share-Based Payment Award in the Currency of the Market in which the Underlying Equity Security Trades In April 2010, the FASB issued ASU No. 2010-13, Effect of Denominatina the Exercise Price of a Share-Based Payment Award in the Currency of the Market in which the Underlying Equity Security Trades - an update to ASC 718, Compensation.
+Accounting for Share-Based Awards - Effect of Denominating the Exercise Price of a Share-Based Payment Award in the Currency of the Market in which the Underlying Equity Security Trades

+In April 2010, the FASB issued ASU No. 2010-13, Effect of Denominating the Exercise Price of a Share-Based Payment Award in the Currency of the Market in which the Underlying Equity Security Trades - an update to ASC 718 Compensation.
 This ASU clarifies that if the exercise price of a share-based payment is denominated in the currency of a market in which a substantial portion of the entity's equity securities trades, the award shall not be classified as a liability if it otherwise qualifies for equity classification.
-ASU No. 2010-13 is effective for fiscal quarters beginning on or after December 15, 2010.
-The adoption of this standard is not expected to have a material effect on the Company's Consolidated Statement of Financial Condition as the Company's current accounting is in compliance with this guidance.
+The Company adopted this guidance for its fiscal period beginning after December 15, 2010.
+The adoption of this ASU did not have a material effect on the Company's Consolidated Statement of Financial Condition as the Company's current accounting is in compliance with the guidance presented in the ASU.